It Just Doesn’t Matter

 In 1985, I was an impressionable teenager and the VCR had just become a standard fixture in American homes.
 Kung-Fu Theater and Ninja movies were all the rage and my friends and I rented them all: 9 Deaths of a Ninja, Revenge of a Ninja, etc… And they were very entertaining, especially all the weaponry and gymnastics.
 But when we watched Bruce Lee, it was apparent to me that he was something very different, very real and absolutely riveting.

 I watched Bruce’s movies over and over, despite my folks and my girlfriend’s dismissive eye-rolls.
 I mean, I had to admit that the fights were not real, but remained a believer.
 There was something totally real about Bruce Lee, his intensity jumped through the screen and gripped my imagination.
 He seemed super-human.
 And, maybe he was.
 Looking back now, watching Bruce was an experience for me, a visceral and engaging emotional experience.
+He didn't just execute his moves, he expressed them.

 In my 20s, I revisited Bruce again, this time buying his book “The Tao of Jeet Kune Do” and actually studying martial arts with a teacher.
 I read the book over and over and was really impressed with his philosophical writings and most of all, his absolute dedication to the development of his art.
 It began to dawn on me that Bruce was more than his movies.
 He had been a dedicated teacher also.
 A philosopher.
 Whatever he chose to do, he did it all the way and most importantly, he did it HIS way.